In California, a staggering 65% of young people with depression are not receiving the treatment they need due to a lack of accessible services.

 Supporting Mental and Behavioral Health

-In fact, according to the 2023 California Children and Youth Behavioral Health Initiative report, “Youth at the Center: Calls-to-action for a reimagined behavioral health ecosystem from children, youth and families across California,” California has seen the second largest increase in depression and anxiety among youth in the nation, and 65% of California’s young people with depression go without mental health treatment due to lack of access to services.
+According to the 2023 California Children and Youth Behavioral Health Initiative report, “Youth at the Center: Calls-to-action for a reimagined behavioral health ecosystem from children, youth and families across California,” California has seen the second largest increase in depression and anxiety among youth in the nation.

 Youth Supporting Youth

-During the past academic year, Mending Matters implemented its Living Is For Everyone (LIFE) program in local middle and high schools.
-The LIFE program supports a youth-led plan that utilizes schoolwide mental health needs assessments and existing school platforms to share culturally responsive mental health resources that reflect the school’s unique community and its identity, strengths and engagement styles.
+Over the past couple years, Mending Matters implemented its Living Is For Everyone (LIFE) program in local middle and high schools.
+This program supports a youth-led plan that utilizes schoolwide mental health needs assessments and existing school platforms to share culturally responsive mental health resources that reflect the school’s unique community and its identity, strengths and engagement styles.

 Between September and December 2022, LIFE advisors and Mending Matters facilitators shared a voluntary, anonymous, youth-informed, school-wide needs assessment called “We Hear YOUth.”
 More than 12,000 students in sixth through 12th grades completed the survey.
 The survey is designed to assess needs, while also building young people’s inner dialogue regarding existing resources in their school, community, and within themselves – all while normalizing conversations about mental health to challenge the stigma that exists around the topic.